logoFRIDA

 FRIDA will allow us both, parsec-scale studies of a large number of galactic sources (HII regions, HH objects, binaries, planetary nebulae, stellar disks …) but also accurate spectral diagnosis of many of these sources (stellar atmospheres, metalicities, ages) thanks to its very high spectral resolution.
 The figure below illustrates the case of ultra compact HII regions.
 These are very dusty regions where massive stars come to light.
 The new born stars are embedded in their parental cloud and therefore the mechanisms by which star formation sparks can only be explored in the IR.

-Left panel is an optical view of the compact HII region G61.48+0.09, the right panel shows the same region in the IR with the AO system ALPHA at the Calar Alto observatory.
-The IR -AO uncovers many hidden stars, among which the brightest, K=9 mag star, is thought to be the lionizing source of the HII region (Puga et al. 2004).
-FRIDA will provide similar images but with the add-on of a very accurate spectral characterization of the sources with resolution of 10 km/s.
+The left panel is an optical view of the compact HII region G61.48+0.09, the right panel shows the same region in the Infrared using the Adaptive Optics(AO) system ALPHA at the Calar Alto observatory.
+The IR -AO uncovers many hidden stars, among which the brightest, K=9 mag star, is thought to be the ionizing source of the HII region (Puga et al. 2004).
+FRIDA will provide similar images but with the add-on of a very accurate spectral characterization of the sources with the IFU at resolutions of 10 km/s.

 Top